 - Excessive sweating

-- Sexual problems, such as reduced sexual desire, difficulty reaching orgasm, or the inability to maintain an erection (erectile dysfunction)
+- Changes in sexual function, such as reduced sexual desire, difficulty reaching orgasm or the inability to maintain an erection (erectile dysfunction)

 - Loss of appetite